What is Batu Caves Temple Dress Code?

 How difficult it is to climb the 272 steps?

+Take your time to absorb the environment, people, monkeys, insects, and temple design and statutes.
 It’s manageable for most people even for elderly people and children –

 unless they have a weak heart condition.